Prostate Cancer Prevention

 - Men who have a family history of prostate cancer

 - Men who have a family history of other cancers (breast, ovarian, pancreatic and Lynch syndrome)

 Highly experienced team

 Each patient in the program has access to a highly experienced group of physicians, nurses, a dietitian, research coordinators and others.
 These specialists work together as a multidisciplinary team to provide innovative services in one convenient setting at the Richard and Annette Bloch Cancer Care Pavilion in Westwood, Kansas.
-Our team creates a treatment plan tailored to the individual’s unique needs.
+Our specialists screen patients at multiple locations and together the team works to create a treatment plan tailored to the individual needs of each patient.

 Advanced care, multidisciplinary approach

 Our high-risk prostate cancer screening program is the first of its kind in the region.
 It is available to men from across the Kansas City area and beyond who are at high risk of developing prostate cancer.

 We offer patients access to comprehensive services delivered by cancer doctors from many specialties, at multiple convenient locations 5 days a week.
 The program is part of The University of Kansas Cancer Center’s effort to provide the region with the most advanced cancer prevention and care available anywhere.

 No referral is necessary.
 Contact us if you are a patient at high risk for developing prostate cancer or a physician who is referring a patient for the high-risk program.